ecwydra/data-146-page/project1.md

 data.year.unique()
 ```

-Stretch question: I figured out how many entries that would be by calculating the amount of unique countries there were in the data frame.
+<font color='red'>Stretch question:</font> I figured out how many entries that would be by calculating the amount of unique countries there were in the data frame.
 This number ended up being 142.
 142 times 2 (for each year that would be added) is 284, so the amount of additional entries would be 284.

 ## Question 4
 I found the lowest life expectancy using the min() function.
 In order to figure out why the life expectancy was this low, I indexed the data frame to find out which country had the lowest life expectancy.
 My explanation is that life expectancy was this low because the Rwandan Civil War was taking place.
 This would lower the life expectancy given the amount of people that died during the way.